Đàm Vĩnh Hưng: Singles

 On 18 April 2012, Dam released his first single – Tuoi Hong Tho Ngay.

 The uniqueness in the products of Mr. Dam is out of a record-length 16 min 45 sec, music video "Tuoi Hong Tho Ngay" is more like a short film with the complete story.

-Tuoi Hong Tho Ngay is the song has story behind the writing is quite thrilling and until now, the real story of the death of the student Thai Tuan (Dương Triệu Vũ, who is the author of the lyrics of this song) sowing his suicide 4th floor of the dormitory from Hanoi Polytechnic University after love split is still a mystery, unknown to damage to those who love this song.
+Tuoi Hong Tho Ngay is the song has story behind the writing is quite thrilling and up until now, the real story of the death of the student Thai Tuan (Dương Triệu Vũ, who is the author of the lyrics of this song) sowing his suicide 4th floor of the dormitory from Hanoi Polytechnic University after love split is still a mystery, unknown to damage to those who love this song.

 According to Students Polytechnic University was dazed with sudden death the student.
 Thai Tuan's friend had found the poem and because NS Thanh Tung knew so thanks to music songwriter.
 One year later, this friend has encountered unexpected accidents and cerebral palsy since then.
 Also this year, in a ceremony in memory friend has died, a male friend (Đàm Vĩnh Hưng's guitar) and female singing has rendered Tuoi Hong Tho Ngay.
-That evening, the both of friend have already encountered unexpected accident...
+That evening, the both of friend have already encountered unexpected accident.

 Temporarily called the film, this film is set back in Dalat, based on the contents of the above anecdote to variations.
-At first look it seems Mr Dam saw horned calves do not want to see it, but that scene, camera angles and actors considered beautiful new linger until the last minute.
-Perhaps stories like this coincidence in life is not rare, but not quite as much.
+At first look, it seems Mr. Dam saw horned calves do not want to see it, but that scene, camera angles and actors considered beautiful new linger up until the last minute.
+Perhaps stories like this coincidence in life is unrare, but not quite as much.
 Starring in which all the familiar faces.

 Tuoi Hong Tho Ngay – completely unknown before this post.
 Now see or hear and read anecdotes that its new emotions, perhaps because to contemplate the scenario of character and storytelling to Dam Vinh Hung songs convey a feeling.
-Several months before the report also found this flurry of Mr Dam's music video but did not bother to read because not care.
+Several months before the report also found this flurry of Mr. Dam's music video but didn't bother to read because not care.
 Movie only just short, but the scenes footage and interviews also quite fun and interesting.
 All invited actress, singer, model famous play, very nice clip, it is true that different people have money.
 Like her petite female face, the wedding scene was spectacular, color up as some promotional clips.
 Older male childhood he so cute, the boy play many movie should look familiar face, background music and also lead.
 Generally rated 8/10 on the whole.